 Prayer: Help us Lord, to realize the importance of each day knowing that we have no assurance of tomorrow.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 103:15-16 The life of mortals is like grass, they flourish like a flower of the field; the wind blows over it and it is gone, and its place remembers it no more.
+Scripture For Today: As for man, his days are like grass, he flourishes like a flower of the field; the wind blows over it, and it is gone, and its place remembers it no more.
+Psalm 103:15-16